AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/introduction-and-prerequisites.md

 1. The JSON files with the sample data, configured to your Journey Optimizer instance:

-   1. Download the `luma-data.zip` file [here](/help/tutorial-configure-a-training-sandbox/assets/luma-data.zip), which contains all Jason files required for this tutorial.
+   1. Download the `luma-data.zip` file [here](/help/tutorial-configure-a-training-sandbox/assets/luma-data.zip), which contains all JSON files required for this tutorial.

    1. From your downloads folder, move the `luma-data.zip` file to the desired location on your computer, and unzip it.